top of page

 Design and Planning

-Like many junctions on the urban sections of the M8, the Townhead Interchange combines elements of several high capacity junction types.
-The bespoke design included ten bridges, six underpasses, and thirteen sections of retaining wall and could be best described as a "multi-level fork/stack hybrid" incorporating a "channelised diamond" at its northern end.
+Like many junctions on the urban section of the M8 motorway, Townhead Interchange combines elements of several high capacity junction types.
+Stage 1 included ten bridges, six underpasses, and thirteen sections of retaining wall.
 It was chosen to allow free flow movements between the east and north flanks of the Inner Ring Road, the Springburn Expressway and the Monkland Motorway.
-The design speed was 50mph on the main carriageways, 40mph on the associated slip roads and maximum gradients were 5% and 6% respectively.
+A design speed of 50mph was adopted for the main carriageways, reduced to 40mph for slip roads.
+Maximum gradients of 5% and 6% were utilised respectively.

 Illustration of M8 Townhead Interchange (1965)